-• Example: Landscaping
+- Example: Landscaping

-3. Lack of Funding
+- 3. Lack of Funding

-• During a yearly inspection it was noticed that common areas needed to be repainted.
-Because of severe winter we had our budget did not allow us to complete the necessary painting at this time.
-The work order has been closed out and moved to the Deferred Maintenance Module.
+- During a yearly inspection it was noticed that common areas needed to be repainted.
+Because our budget did not allow us to complete the necessary painting at this time, the work order has been closed out and moved to the Deferred Maintenance Designation.
 When our budget permits the necessary work will be completed.